37. DIRECT FOREIGN INVESTMENT – REQUIREMENTS

 37.5.1.
 Overview of Laws and Regulations

-The Brazilian capital markets framework is based on two main federal laws: Securities Act (Federal Law no. 6,385 / 1976), which created the Securities and Exchange Commission (“CVM”), and the Corporations Act (Federal Law no. 6,404 / 76), which governs the structure, organization and responsibilities of corporations.
+The Brazilian capital market structure is based on two main federal laws: the Securities Law (Federal Law No. 6,385/1976), which established the Brazilian Securities and Exchange Commission (“CVM”), and the Corporations Law (Federal Law No. 6,404/1976), which governs the structure, organization, and responsibilities of corporations.

-CVM is responsible for issuing regulations and interpretive guidance consistent with the Securities Act and the Corporations Act.
-CVM Administrative Rulings regulate a market participant’s liability and public offering rules related to securities offerings and/or collective investment schemes.
-The Securities Act also grants CVM with broad authority, including surveillance powers over markets, issuers and market intermediaries.
-In this regard, CVM may obtain information on markets, institutions, financial products, customers and parties involved in securities transactions; carry out investigations; impose sanctions; suspend trading of securities; and prohibit improper market conduct.
+The CVM is responsible for issuing regulations and interpretative guidelines in line with the Securities Law and the Corporations Law.
+CVM regulations govern the responsibilities of market participants and the rules for public offerings of securities and/or collective investment schemes.
+The Securities Law also grants broad authority to the CVM, including oversight over markets, issuers, and intermediaries.
+As such, the CVM may collect information on markets, institutions, financial products, clients, and parties involved in securities transactions; conduct investigations; impose sanctions; suspend securities trading; and prohibit improper market conduct.

-In addition to the umbrella legal framework above, foreign capital investment in the financial and capital markets in Brazil is regulated by the special rules of Resolution no. 4,373 / 2014 from the Brazilian Central Bank (“BACEN”).
+In addition to the general regulation mentioned above, foreign capital investment in Brazil’s financial and capital markets is governed by the special rules of Joint Resolution No. 13/2024 of the Central Bank of Brazil (“BACEN”) and CVM, which replaced the former BACEN Resolution No. 4,373/2014.

-A foreign investor willing to conduct transactions within the Brazilian capital markets must be registered as a “non-resident investor” under BACEN Resolution No. 4.373/14 and CVM Instruction No. 560/2015.
+A foreign investor intending to operate in the Brazilian capital market must be registered as a “non-resident investor” in accordance with Joint Resolution BACEN and CVM No. 13/2024 and CVM Resolution No. 13 of November 18, 2020.

 37.5.2.
-Entry of Foreign Investors in the Financial and Capital Markets (Indirect Investment)
+Entry of Foreign Investors into the Financial and Capital Markets (Indirect Investment)

-The Brazilian legal framework grants foreign investors full access to investments in the financial and capital markets, under an equal treatment paradigm, except for specific taxation schemes, as well as entry preconditions that shall be complied with.
+The Brazilian legal framework provides foreigners with full access to investments in the financial and capital markets under the principle of equal treatment, subject to specific tax regimes and entry requirements.

-Resolution no. 4,373 / 2014 of BACEN (as amended) outlines the core requirements for the entry of non-residents investors into the Brazilian financial and capital markets.
-Individual or collective “non-resident investors” means individuals or legal entities, funds and other collective investment entities, with residence, headquarters or domicile abroad.
+Joint Resolution BACEN and CVM No. 13/2024 outlines the main requirements for the entry of non-resident investors into the Brazilian financial and capital markets.
+“Non-resident investors” include individuals or entities, funds, or other collective investment vehicles with domicile, headquarters, or residence abroad.

-To hold any assets and/or carry out any transactions within the Brazilian capital market, foreign investors shall observe the Regulation set forth within Annex I of Resolution no. 4,373 / 2014, thereof being required to:
+To hold any assets and/or conduct transactions in the Brazilian capital market, foreign investors must comply with the Regulation set forth in Annex A of CVM Resolution No. 13/2020, and are required to:

-– Constitute one or more representatives in the country: it must be a financial institution or institution authorized to operate by BACEN and is not necessarily the one required by tax legislation; must have the power to (i) make and keep the records of the non-resident investor updated; (ii) provide BACEM and CVM with the requested information and maintain proof of compliance with contractual obligations and the movement of funds; (iii) immediately inform BACEN and CVM about the termination of the representation agreement and / or the occurrence of any irregularity of which it becomes aware; and (iv) receive, on behalf of the non-resident investor, summons and subpoenas related to judicial or administrative proceedings;
+- Appoint one or more representatives in Brazil (with exceptions): the representative must be a financial institution or an institution authorized to operate by BACEN, including clearinghouses and service providers under BACEN supervision within the scope of the Brazilian Payment System.
+Such representative must (i) register and keep the investor’s records updated; (ii) provide information requested by BACEN and CVM and keep evidence of compliance with contractual obligations and fund movements; (iii) immediately inform BACEN and CVM of the termination of the representation agreement and/or any irregularities; and (iv) receive, on behalf of the non-resident investor, service of process in legal or administrative proceedings; and

 37.6.
-EXCEPTIONS (PROHIBITIONS AND RESTRICTIONS) TO FOREIGN INVESTMENT
+EXCEPTIONS (RESTRICTIONS AND LIMITATIONS) TO FOREIGN INVESTMENT

 Lautenschlager, Romeiro e Iwamizu Advogados

-By fulfilling the enrollment and registration requirements listed and already addressed in the various previous sections, foreign investors can in general invest directly or indirectly in Brazil.
+Subject to the fulfillment of the registration and enrollment requirements listed and previously discussed in various sections above, foreign investors are generally allowed to invest directly or indirectly in Brazil.

 37.6.1.
 Restriction to foreign investments in Brazil